As this blog post shows, the ABCs of pee are key! But there’s also plenty to gain from being No. 1 in the No. 2 business.

 Healthy poop should sink.
 However, It’s okay if the occasional log is a floater.
 It could be that you have too much gas, have eaten too much fibre or fat, or, are not absorbing nutrients properly.
 However, if all your poops are floaters, you will want to have a chat with your doc about it since it could be an indication of something more serious.

-So there you go: all you ever wanted to know about dropping the kids off at the pool.
+There you go: all you ever wanted to know about dropping the kids off at the pool.

 Do you have a savvy tip for staying regular?
 Share it with your buds in the comment below!